AlexandrSachkov/NonLinearEngine/README.md

     Modular architecture
   </li>
   <li>
-    Decoupled from application layer (Embeddable)
+    Decoupled from the presentation layer (Embeddable)
   </li>
   <li>
     Cross-platform (except for the rendering system)